sej2020/Diffusion-TS-Storage/README.md

 The training API can be used to train a model on any dataset you would like that fits into RAM.
 You can find the script at `src.actions.train`.
 The global configuration for the training API is determined by the `config/train_config.yaml` file, but please do not edit any of the `diffusion` or `model` fields in the config at this moment, because flexible model configuration has not been implemented yet.

-The training API is accessible as a command-line utility with the following usage:
+The training API is accessible as a command line utility with the following usage:

 ```
 usage: train.py [-h] --dataset DATASET --save_folder SAVE_FOLDER [--device DEVICE] [--compression COMPRESSION]